muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-06-07-Analyzing_advertising_data.md

     weighted avg       0.94      0.94      0.94       200
 ```

 Great, using XGBoost classifier, we were able to achieve 94% accuracy.
-Let us now test using the `RandomForest` flavour of XGBoost.
+Let us now test using the `RandomForest` flavor of XGBoost.

 ```python
 model = XGBRFClassifier (n_estimators=1000,learning_rate=0.05,n_jobs=4)